meeshkan/properties-driven-development-tutorial/ARTICLE.md

 TestStatefulDict = StatefulDictStateMachine.TestCase
 ```

-The methods defined in our `RuleBasedStateMachine` decorated with `@rule` define the "commands" the state machine runs.
-The decorator `@invariant` ensures that the keys being sorted is checked after every command.
-We also keep a "model" of our current expected state in `self.state` to know what keys our `SortedDict` is expected to contain.
+The methods defined in our `RuleBasedStateMachine`, decorated with [`@rule`](https://hypothesis.readthedocs.io/en/latest/stateful.html#hypothesis.stateful.rule), define the commands the state machine runs.
+The decorator [`@invariant`](https://hypothesis.readthedocs.io/en/latest/stateful.html#invariants) ensures that we check after every command if the keys are being sorted.
+We also keep a model of our current expected state in `self.state` to know what keys our `SortedDict` is expected to contain.

-Stateful tests such as above can work wonders for revealing tricky bugs.
-They can, however, be very hard to debug, so always try to cover as many cases as possible with regular unit and property-based tests.
+> Note: Stateful tests, like the one above, can work wonders for revealing tricky bugs.
+However, they can be very hard to debug, so always try to cover as many cases as possible with regular unit and property-based tests.

-## Final touch: add doctest
+## Final touch: Add doctest

 Remember how we played around with the expected API of our `SortedDict` to come up with the properties?
 For example, we assumed the following would hold: